alexbmoreira/plex-server/README.md

 - **ErsatzTV** for live channels based on things in your library
 - **Wizarr** for onboarding new users to your Plex server
 - A custom status page build with **Express/Node** to monitor and restart your services

-As well as a custom ticketing system built with Flask and React that will allow for scheduling movies to be played automatically at a selected time, plus printing tickets with seat numbers.
+- A custom ticketing system built with **Flask** and **React** for scheduling movies to be played at a selected time, plus printing tickets with seat numbers.